Trow-Registry/trow/CONTRIBUTING.md

 On opening a PR, a GitHub action will execute the test suite against the new code.
 All code is required to pass the tests, and new code must be accompanied by new tests.

-All PRs have to be reviewed and signed off by another developer before being merged to the master branch.
+All PRs have to be reviewed and signed off by another developer before being merged to the main branch.
 This review will likely ask for some changes to the code - please don't be alarmed or upset at this; it is expected that all PRs will need tweaks and a normal part of the process.